ostracod/ostracode-old/languageDocumentation/operators.md

 interfaceT [$attrs]
 ```

-Creates an interface type whose fields and methods are described by `$attrs`.
+Creates an interface type whose field types are described by `$attrs`.

 ### Feature Specials: